iricigor/OutlookConnector/README.md

 ### Connecting to Outlook
 - - - - - - - - - - -
-**Connect-Outlook**      - creates Outlook instance in memory, returns MAPI instance
+- **Connect-Outlook**      - creates Outlook instance in memory, returns MAPI instance

-**Start-Outlook**        - starts MS Outlook application GUI, usefull for troubleshooting
+- **Start-Outlook**        - starts MS Outlook application GUI, usefull for troubleshooting

 ### Getting messages to memory
 - - - - - - - - - - - - - -
 - **Get-OutlookInbox**    [-Outlook]                 - returns array of messages in default Inbox folder from Outlook instance, based on the Scripting Guy
-- **Get-OutlookFolder**   [-Outlook] [–Recurse]      - lists all folder (and optionally subfolders) inside Outlook instance, returns array of Outlook folders
+- **Get-OutlookFolder**   [-Outlook] [â€“Recurse]      - lists all folder (and optionally subfolders) inside Outlook instance, returns array of Outlook folders
-- **Get-OutlookMessage**  –DefaultFolder [-Outlook]  - returns messages in one of default folders based on the name (i.e SentItems, Drafts, etc.)
+- **Get-OutlookMessage**  â€“DefaultFolder [-Outlook]  - returns messages in one of default folders based on the name (i.e SentItems, Drafts, etc.)
 [-Outlook] - if Outlook session is not specified, commands will automatically connect

 Get functions are returning all properties of a message, so it's good practice to select only properties you need before output to screen.
 To list all properties of a message type for example Get-OutlookInbox | Get-Member.